docQodly/docs/docs/studio/rendering.md

 In the case of Qodly Studio, rendering takes a different path compared to conventional web development.
 Here's how it works:

-- **Design and Configuration**: Users initiate the webform creation process within **Qodly Studio** by arranging components, mapping datasources to these components, and configuring event-driven behaviors.
+- **Design and Configuration**: Users initiate the Page creation process within **Qodly Studio** by arranging components, mapping datasources to these components, and configuring event-driven behaviors.
 This design phase captures the form's layout and desired functionality.

-- **JSON Representation**: Instead of generating conventional HTML code, **Qodly Studio** encapsulates the entire webform, including layout, data connections, and event-driven logic, in a structured JSON file.
-This JSON file serves as the representation of the webform.
+- **JSON Representation**: Instead of generating conventional HTML code, **Qodly Studio** encapsulates the entire Page, including layout, data connections, and event-driven logic, in a structured JSON file.
+This JSON file serves as the representation of the Page.

-- **Rendering Trigger**: Accessing the webform directly in a web browser is not an option.
-Instead, the webform is "**rendered**" when users initiate the rendering process, which can be done in one of two ways:
+- **Rendering Trigger**: Accessing the Page directly in a web browser is not an option.
+Instead, the Page is "**rendered**" when users initiate the rendering process, which can be done in one of two ways:

-    - **Preview in the Studio**: Users have the option to [preview the webform within the Qodly Studio interface](#preview-in-the-studio).
+    - **Preview in the Studio**: Users have the option to [preview the Page within the Qodly Studio interface](#preview-in-the-studio).

-    - **Dedicated Browser Tab**: Alternatively, users can opt to [render the webform in a separate browser tab](#preview-in-a-browser-window).
+    - **Dedicated Browser Tab**: Alternatively, users can opt to [render the Page in a separate browser tab](#preview-in-a-browser-window).

-When a webform is rendered for the end user, what is returned is the final HTML code and CSS that represent the webform's visual appearance and functionality.
+When a Page is rendered for the end user, what is returned is the final HTML code and CSS that represent the Page's visual appearance and functionality.

 :::info
-The webform is transformed into an HTML/CSS representation that can be displayed and interacted with in a web browser.
-JSON is used internally for data representation and configuration but is not what the end user receives when viewing the webform.
+The Page is transformed into an HTML/CSS representation that can be displayed and interacted with in a web browser.
+JSON is used internally for data representation and configuration but is not what the end user receives when viewing the Page.
 :::

 ## Runtime Rendering

-At **runtime**, webforms are generated and interpreted by the built-in renderer engine.
+At **runtime**, Pages are generated and interpreted by the built-in renderer engine.
 This engine takes the JSON representation and transforms it into a functional, interactive form that end-users can engage with.

-## Unique Webform URLs
+## Unique Page URLs

-Crucially, each webform is assigned a **unique URL** on the Qodly Web server.
-These URLs serve as access points for end-users to interact with and render the webforms they require.
+Crucially, each Page is assigned a **unique URL** on the Qodly Web server.
+These URLs serve as access points for end-users to interact with and render the Pages they require.

 ## Data Flow and Server Architecture